xnor-gate

 The XNOR gate may not have the fame of its AND or OR brethren, but its role as the ultimate equality checker makes it indispensable.
 It is the silent guardian that ensures your variables match, your data is uncorrupted, and your digital world remains consistent.

-Whether you're building a simple security alarm or a complex 8-bit CPU, mastering the XNOR gate is a rite of passage for any serious engineer.
-It teaches us that in a world of 0s and 1s, knowing when things are the same is just as important as knowing when they are different.
+Whether you are building a digital combination lock, a multi-bit comparator, or a CRC verification circuit, mastering the XNOR gate is a rite of passage for any serious engineer.
+It teaches that in a world of 0s and 1s, knowing when things are the same is just as important as knowing when they are different.

 Ready to put this into practice?
-Head over to the simulator, load up a blank canvas, and try building a 2-bit magnitude comparator from scratch using XNOR and AND gates.
+Open the simulator, load a blank canvas, and build a 4-bit magnitude comparator from scratch using XNOR and AND gates.
+Then extend it to 8 bits and measure the propagation delay with the OSCILLOSCOPE.